-Significant stakeholder consultation was undertaken by the Department to inform plans for the school.
-The new school will be designed to reflect contemporary education environments and will focus on supporting future skills needs that lead to jobs.
+Significant stakeholder consultation was undertaken by the department to inform plans for the school.
+The new school has been designed to reflect contemporary education environments and will focus on supporting future skills needs that lead to jobs.

 The new school is expected to be complete for the first students to commence in 2022.

 More information will be provided as plans develop further.

 New Schools Project Team

 Email: Education.NewSchools [at] sa.gov.au